-Following the successful implementation of the Cybersecurity Framework, the implementation team used ISO 15504 to assign values to the gaps within BSD’s cybersecurity program.
+Following successful implementation of the voluntary Cybersecurity Framework, the implementation team used ISO 15504 to assign values to the gaps within BSD’s cybersecurity program.
 The team assigned a value from 0 – 4, Not Started to Fully Achieved, to measure the gap between the current and target states.
 Next the team developed a self-assessment tool to help departments measure their progress as they completed projects within the roadmap.
-A radar chart was used to track progress across each department as well as the division as a whole.
+A radar chart was used to track progress across each department and the division as a whole.
 The radar chart was effectively used to brief the status of cybersecurity improvement activities to the leadership team within the division.

 After implementing the Framework, BSD educated all users on the security program within BSD and continually monitored improvements in the program.
 Several key initiatives were implemented to implement enterprise wide cybersecurity capabilities to assist the departments in meeting their target state goals.